facebook/infer/website/versioned_docs/version-1.1.0/all-issue-types.md

 Action: The preferred action is to ensure that a null value is never returned by the method, by changing the code or changing annotations.
-If this cannot be done, add a @Nullable annotation to the the method declaration.
+If this cannot be done, add a @Nullable annotation to the method declaration.
 This annotation might trigger more warnings in the callers of method m, as the callers must now deal with null values.